kconragan/jbportfolio/_pages/about/about.md

 ## Intro
 I am a California native and graduate of San Francisco State University, where I studied Fine Art.
 I have explored many mediums throughout my career including photography, sculpture, glass blowing, and, most recently, encaustic painting.
 I have found the consistent theme in my work is working with materials that are inherently difficult to master.
+Fluid and malleable materials reflect a need for spontaneous expression, surrendering control to the materials and my own instinct.
 My work is both a purposeful act and a total relinquish of control to the process.
-I like to think of my work as a form of controlled chaos.
+In essence, controlled chaos.

 After graduating, I lived for several years in Southeast Asia, working as a scuba instructor, and my experiences living abroad were formative in the themes of my latest work.
 Driven by an intuitive aesthetic and need for organic expression, I use encaustic paint and found materials to capture our sense of movement and place in the changing world around us.
+Focusing on layering, transparency, repetition, and movement, the artwork forms of its own volition, but has an intuitive aesthetic that I hope transports the viewer to their own sense of place.

 ## CAPRICCIO: EN NOIR ET BLANC